Global Warming Will Effect Your Health: Here’s How

 Extreme weather events can affect human health by decreasing mobility due to washed out roads and bridges, which makes it more difficult to reach hospitals or obtain crucial medical supplies.

 These events can make it harder for people to gain access to clean drinking water and food.
-Higher incidents of carbon monoxide poisoning and intenstinal illnesses have also been recorded.
+Higher incidents of carbon monoxide poisoning and intestinal illnesses have also been recorded.

 Last but not least, extreme weather events have a negative effect on our mental health and are known to trigger both depression and post-traumatic stress disorder (PTSD).